Liberals' convention pitch to fight online disinformation denounced as assault on free press | CBC News

 Just before 5 p.m., Rodriguez's office sent a response that put more distance between the government and the controversial resolution.

-"A Liberal government would never implement a policy that would limit freedom of the press or dictate how journalists would do their work," said Rodriquez's press secretary Laura Scaffidi in an email.
+"A Liberal government would never implement a policy that would limit freedom of the press or dictate how journalists would do their work," said Rodriguez's press secretary Laura Scaffidi in an email.

-The office has not yet stated whether that means the government will commit to never implementing the resolution.
+The office would not say whether that means the government will commit to never implementing the resolution.

 Responding to criticism Monday, the author of the resolution, B.C.
 Liberal Catherine Evans, said the policy was never intended to "target reputable Canadian journalists" but rather to combat disinformation people post anonymously online.